 Open 8:30am to 4:30pm 7 days a week.

 Closed New Year's Day, Easter, Thanksgiving, and Christmas Day.

 $5.00 ticket includes 5 museums open between November 1 and March 31, and 7 museums open from April 1 to October 31.
 Sunday admission for New Mexico residents with ID is free.
 Wednesday admission is free to New Mexico Seniors with ID.
 Children 16 and under are always admitted free.
-Cash and checks accepted, no credit cards please
+Cash, credit cards, and checks accepted at the Visitor Center and Courthouse.

-Ranger talks are given every Saturday.
-Times and titles are posted at the Visitor Center, Courthouse Museum, and Tunstall Store.
+Ranger talks will run from Memorial Day Weekend to Labor Day Weekend, 2015.
+Times and titles will be posted at the Visitor Center, Courthouse Museum, and Tunstall Store.
 Call 575-653-4025 for more information.